Estadio de La Cartuja: International matches

+2024 UEFA Women's Nations League Finals

+The stadium was one of three selected to host the 2024 UEFA Women's Nations League Finals matches.
+It hosted 2 matches.

 Notable music events

 On 9 October 1999, Mexican singer Luis Miguel performed a concert at the Stadium in front of 35,000 spectators during his Amarte Es Un Placer Tour.

 On 16 September 2008, American entertainer Madonna played a concert in front of 47,712 spectators during her Sticky & Sweet Tour.

 U2 performed at the stadium on 30 September 2010 during their U2 360° Tour, in front of a sold-out crowd of 76,159 people.

 Depeche Mode were scheduled to perform at the stadium on 12 July 2009 as part of their Tour of the Universe, but the concert was cancelled due to singer Dave Gahan's leg injury.

 Bruce Springsteen performed at the stadium on 13 May 2012 as part of his Wrecking Ball World Tour.

 AC/DC performed here on 10 May 2016 as part of their Rock or Bust World Tour in front of 60,000 people.

 Red Hot Chili Peppers opened their 2022 Global Stadium Tour at the stadium on 4 June 2022.

+Manuel Carrasco broke the record for most attended single-day concert in Spain's history on 11 June 2022, with 74,345 tickets sold.